kong-92monkeys/CPlusStudy/Contents/Three-Way Comparisons/Three-Way Comparisons.md

 ## Syntax

-- It is comparison operator.
+- It is a comparison operator.

 ```cpp
 int lhs        { 0 };